cathu3903/web_flask/README.md

 To ensure the successful and smooth running on another windows PC, the setup of python environment is  indispensable.
 Now there're two way to build the same conda virtual environment :
 1. The conda dependency file on YAML format
 2. The complete copy of conda environment.
 The second one is quite simple but time-exhausting and requires good network environment and enough disk space.
 The first one is more practical compared with the second one.

-Step 1: Install 3 software:
+### Step 1: Install 3 software:
-1. Anaconda, to create and manage the python environment
+1. [Anaconda](https://www.anaconda.com/docs/getting-started/getting-started) / [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install), to create and manage the python environment
-2. CUDA (not necessary), to run the inference of YOLO model by GPU.
+2. [CUDA](https://developer.nvidia.com/cuda-downloads) (optional but recommanded), to run the inference of YOLO model by GPU.
 The ultralytics package will switch to CPU when CUDA is not available.
-3. Git, to copy from the server and manage the update of the project code These 3 softwares are recommanded to registered as  system environment variable.
+3. [Git](https://git-scm.com/downloads/win), to copy from the server and manage the update of the project code These 3 softwares are recommanded to registered as system environment variable.
 The following steps are based on that.

-Step 2: clone the project code on Github.
+### Step 2: Clone the project code on Github.
 Open git bash or cmd / powershell and change to the directory you want to place the project
 ```cmd
 > git clone https://github.com/cathu3903/web_flask.git web_flask